pmfarley/quay-workshop/README.md

 ## Instructor Notes
 This workshop can be run on any OpenShift 4.x cluster with Quay 3.x deployed.
 It can also be done on a Quay instance deployed in HA on virtual machines, although the preferred architecture is Quay on OCP 4.x.
 You can deploy on top of a vanilla OCP 4.x cluster in RHPDS

 To run this workshop in homeroom.
-Please login to your Openshift via the CLI
+Please login to your OpenShift cluster via the CLI:

 ```
 oc login